JacquesCarette/Drasil/code/stable/pdcontroller/SRS/mdBook/src/SecNFRs.md

 <div id="verifiability"></div>

-Verifiability: The code shall be verifiable against a Verification and Validation plan.
+Verifiability: The code is tested with complete verification and validation plan.